-We are regulated by the Care Quality Commission in England and the Homes and Communities Agency.
+We are regulated by the Care Quality Commission in England.

 We are also accredited by the Contractors Health and Safety Assessment Scheme (CHAS), which means our health and safety standards have been externally assessed.

-You can view our accounts for the past four years below:
+You can view our accounts for the last four years below:

 - Download Dimensions Somerset SEV Accounts 2018-19

-We employ Experts by Experience who have learning disabilities and/or autism.
-They work in our Quality and Compliance team and carry out nationwide quality audits, following the Reach II standards.
+Across the Dimensions Group we employ experts by experience who have learning disabilities and/or are autistic.
+They work in our quality and compliance team and carry out nationwide quality audits, following the Reach II standards.